 "My HP laptop is sort of getting stuck in what's called automatic repair.
 I tried to start the PC and it first showed preparing for automatic repair and then said 'automatic repair couldn't repair your PC' with Log file c /windows/system32/logfiles/srt/srttrail.txt.
 I restarted it several times and ended up with the same 'preparing automatic repair' windows."

 Automatic repair loop usually happens on Windows 10 PC, while automatic repair loop on Windows 8 is also reported by a considerable amount of users.
 When running into preparing automatic repair loop on Windows 10/8, you may see the following error messages:

-No matter what error you are seeing, you can fix Windows 10/8 automatic repair loop with solutions in this post.
+No matter what error you are seeing, you've encountered Windows 10 frozen issue, so you can fix Windows 10/8 automatic repair loop with solutions in this post.